Bachelor of Arts Applied Social Studies - Professional Social Care CW717

 What is the Course about?

-- A variety of teaching, learning and assessment methodologies are used such as discussions, group projects, placements, facilitations, poster displays, problem-based learning and case studies.
+- A variety of teaching, learning and assessment methodologies are used such as discussions, group projects, placements, problem-based learning and case studies.

-- Supervised professional practice placements (taking place in year 2 and year 3) are an essential part of this programme.
+- Supervised professional practice placements (taking place in year 2 and year 3) are an essential part of this course.

 - Students are encouraged to take part in national and international competitions such as the SPARK Social Enterprise Awards and Social Care Ireland Awards for high academic achievement.